Hyperobjekt/bil-site/themes/base-hugo-theme/static/js/viz/README.md

   * Includes links from the root node, `id` of `root`, to the topics
   * Add each link here, using the `id` of the parent and the child as source and target
   * Use the same format to add links between topics or between subtopics
+* ./data/viz/theme.yml
+  * List of all colors in theme